VlaamseMilieumaatschappijOSS/BE-GOOD---Graph-Tracing-Engine/readme.md

 #### License

-(c) Copyright 2019 Vlaamse Milieumaatschappij (VMM) Graph Trace Engine is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+(c) Copyright 2019 Vlaamse Milieumaatschappij (VMM) Graph Tracing Engine is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0

-Graph Trace Engine uses the following libraries under the [LGPL license](LGPL.md):
+Graph Tracing Engine uses the following libraries under the [LGPL license](LGPL.md):
 - [GeoTools](http://geotools.org/)
 - [JGraphT](https://jgrapht.org/)

-Graph Trace Engine uses a number of libraries licensed under the [Apache License Version 2.0]:
+Graph Tracing Engine uses a number of libraries licensed under the [Apache License Version 2.0]:
 - [Spring](http://www.springsource.org/)
 - [Apache Commons IO](http://jakarta.apache.org/commons/)
 - [Google Guava](https://github.com/google/guava)